Definition of Deferred Cost

-A deferred cost is a cost that occurred in a transaction, but will not be expensed until a future accounting period.
+A deferred cost is a cost that is already recorded in a company's accounts, but at least some of the cost should not be expensed until a future accounting period.

 Assume that a newly formed company paid $600 on December 30 for liability insurance for the six months that begins on January 1.
 For the next two days, none of the $600 will be reported as an expense.
 Instead, all $600 of cost is being deferred until the new year.
 Therefore, as of December 31, the company's balance sheet will report $600 as the current asset Prepaid Insurance.

 During the month of January, the company should report $100 of insurance expense.
 At the end of January, the company's balance sheet should report Prepaid Insurance of $500 (indicating that $500 of the original $600 cost remains deferred).